 Beginning Culinary Arts and Nutrition Grade 9-12 1st or 2nd Semester 1 credit/semester The understanding of nutrition and foods will enable you to make critical decisions regarding food choices which contribute to health and well-being.
 This class is a basic study of food preparation, kitchen equipment, food safety, and innovations in food technology.

-Advanced Culinary Arts and Nutrition Grade 9-12

-Prerequisite: Beginning Culinary Arts and Nutrition
+Advanced Culinary Arts and NutritionGrade 9-122nd Semester1 creditPrerequisite:Beginning Culinary Arts and Nutrition